Michael Kurilla: Army career

 During his early career, Kurilla participated in the United States invasion of Panama and in the Gulf War, as well as Operation Uphold Democracy in Haiti, and was part of the Kosovo Force and the Stabilization Force in Bosnia and Herzegovina.

-From 2004 to 2014, he was stationed in the geographic area of responsibility of the U.S. Central Command, deploying to Iraq, Afghanistan, and Syria.
-In 2005, he deployed to Iraq as the commander of 1st Battalion, 24th Infantry Regiment, 1st Brigade, 25th Infantry Division.
+From 2004 to 2014, he was stationed in the geographic area of responsibility of the United States Central Command, deploying to Iraq, Afghanistan, and Syria.
+In the fall of 2004, he deployed to Iraq as the commander of 1st Battalion, 24th Infantry Regiment, 1st Brigade, 25th Infantry Division.
 He was awarded a Bronze Star with "V" device after a battle in Mosul in which he "was shot three times but continued to fire back at insurgents while directing his troops."
+During his time in Mosul from 2004 to 2005, the battalion was instrumental in restoring control over the city after successful insurgent attacks on Iraqi police stations in November 2004.
+Kurilla was awarded two Purple Hearts and the Bronze Star Medal with valor for his actions in the Iraq War.

 Kurilla later commanded the 2nd Ranger Battalion and the 75th Ranger Regiment.
 He was the assistant commanding general of Joint Special Operations Command from 2012 to 2014, deputy commanding general (maneuver) of 1st Infantry Division from 2014 to 2015, and deputy director for special operations and counter-terrorism of the Joint Staff from 2015 to 2016.
 He served as commander of the 82nd Airborne Division from 2016 to 2018 and Chief of Staff of U.S. Central Command from 2018 to 2019.
 He assumed command of the XVIII Airborne Corps in October 2019.
 In early 2022, he deployed to Germany to oversee U.S. troop deployments in response to the 2021–2022 Russo-Ukrainian crisis.